 The pass rate of the Pediatrics Board Exams seem to vary year to year.
 Some years, we’ll see rates of 78%, and other years the pass rates are in the nineties.

 In Specific regards to the test, the examination consists of multiple-choice questions.
 Candidates should check out the ABP tutorial on abp.org and also read the Prometric Testing Center Regulations in advance.
 In terms of textbooks, we’ve heard good things about the Kaplan Medical Master the Boards book for Pediatrics.
-Naturally we suggest using question banks to really drill the concepts.
-Below are sample Pediatric Board Questions.
-There’s no better way to study for the boards than going through a series of challenging board level questions.
+Naturally, we suggest using question banks to really drill the concepts.
+Below are sample Pediatric Board Review Practice Questions.
+There’s no better way to study for the boards than going through a series of challenging board-level questions.

 Sample Pediatric Board Questions